mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

           The Michigan Asian Studies Open Access Books Collection grew from a partnership between faculty from four Asian Studies Centers at the University of Michigan, librarians from U-M Asia Library and International Studies, and University of Michigan Press staff.
+It was made possible through a generous grant from the National Endowment for the Humanities,.
+It is one of many collections of open access books that have been made possible by the Humanities Open Book Program that NEH and the Andrew W. Mellon Foundation created.

           The titles in the Michigan Asian Studies Open Access Books Collection are presented in discoverable, accessible, and citable form.
-The books are free to read on Fulcrum at each Center’s page and within the University of Michigan Press Ebook Collection (UMP EBC).
+The books are free to read on Michigan's Fulcrum platform at each Center’s page and within the University of Michigan Press Ebook Collection (UMP EBC).

           [Read titles from the Center for South Asian Studies](https://www.fulcrum.org/csas)